AspNetMonsters/AzureFunctions.OidcAuthentication/README.md

 For Auth0 use the API's Identifier in the Auth0 Dashboard.

-For Azure AD B2C, use your Application's (client) ID.
+For Azure AD B2C, use your API Application's (client) ID.
+This is a GUID.

 **OidcApiAuthSettings:IssuerUrl** - Required